Máxima Acuña

 Environment

-Máxima Acuña is a Peruvian subsistence farmer, craftswoman and environmental activist.
-Acuña has peacefully resisted claims on her family’s land, as well as, violent intimidation by the U.S. based, Newmont Mining Corporation.
+Máxima Acuña is a Peruvian subsistence farmer, craftswoman, and environmental activist.
+Acuña has peacefully resisted claims on her family’s land, as well as violent intimidation by the U.S.-based Newmont Mining Corporation.
 Máxima’s home of more than twenty years was in an area vital to a large five billion dollar gold mining project, a project which would see Laguna Azul, an important watershed to the region, turned into a waste storage pit.
-Beginning in 2011, she has seen her home, possessions and crops destroyed at the hands of Newmont backed security forces.
-She has also been sued for refusing to leave land she legally owns and has suffered several severe beatings at the hands of hired thugs.
-Despite all the suffering she has been made to endure, Acuña has succeeded in preventing the mining project from going forward.
-Máxima’s struggle has become widely known in the Latin American community and in 2016 she was honored with the Goldman Environmental Prize.
-Máxima vows never to give up the fight though sadly, she was reportedly hospitalized at the end of 2016 due to another violent attack.
+Beginning in 2011, she has seen her home, possessions, and crops destroyed at the hands of Newmont-backed security forces.
+Acuña has also been sued for refusing to leave the land she legally owns and has suffered several severe beatings at the hands of hired thugs.

 Artwork by